 Discussion took place around numbers available for the cast – primarily around the children and young adult performers who would come from Hull.
 Looking at working with one dance school for the children and another for the young adults / teenagers.
-The schools mentioned were Napa and Lynn Wilson.

 To avoid there being any problems in Hull, we can encourage other dance schools to take part in the Community filming – although we need to mindful of how these filming sessions are run, and what children are asked to do so that we are mindful of licensing procedures.